Growing Up an Itinerant Vendor

 School, though I couldn’t wait to escape from it, had opened up new worlds for me.
 My first-grade teacher, Sister Dorothea, was fond of a chapter in history called “The Age of Exploration.”
 She spun the globe on her desk to show us the earth turned on its axis and was as round as a beach ball.
 I’d come to class certain that the world was motionless.
 Only carnivals moved through it constantly, aided by road maps that we carnies kept in the glove compartments of our automobiles, maps that my folks had trouble refolding after I’d opened them every which way for easy viewing of the section we were traveling through.
 Though mountains and their elevations were duly noted, and the roads that climbed up and down the mountains were colored red, green, or blue, everything looked flat.

-No wonder Sister Dorothea told us: “Everybody laughed at Christopher Columbus when he insisted the world was round, they said ‘You’ll sail off the edge of it.’
+No wonder Sister Dorothea told us: “Everybody laughed at Christopher Columbus when he said the world was round, they said ‘You’ll sail off the edge of it.'
 Instead this Italian explorer discovered America.
 And that’s why we celebrate Columbus Day with a parade.”
 Though why that holiday should mark the end of the carnival season she just didn’t know.

 My father said, “After Columbus Day we’ll be ready to rest.
 So we’ll rest for two weeks.
 Then you know what happens?”